 Smoke and your health (USFS) - Information about the health impacts of smoke from Wildfires.
 Provided by the US Forest Service.

 AIR QUALITY ADVISORY for Mendocino County

 AIR QUALITY AND PUBLIC HEALTH

-Based on the meteorological forecast, smoke impacts are predicted to continue with smoke and haze peaking midday after the dissipation of the nocturnal inversion.
-Onshore flow is expected to transport smoke from fires to the north into Mendocino County so afternoon westerly winds are not expected to provide dependable relief.
-Please see the accompanying Public Health Advisory for recommendations of personal protection for sensitive groups, as well as, everyone during “Unhealthy”, or more severe, air quality conditions.
+Current conditions will persist for most of today.
+However, based on the meteorological forecast, smoke impacts from the Camp Fire will increase over the weekend due to southeast winds and consistent high pressure.
+Some relief is expected in the Bay Area.
+Please see the accompanying Public Health Advisory for recommendations of personal protection for sensitive groups, as well as everyone during “Unhealthy”, or more severe, air quality conditions.